ai2cm/fv3gfs-fortran/emulation/README.md

 emulation
 =========

-This is a basic package interface to test the call_py_fort calls from fv3gfs.
-It will be overridden by our ML package in fv3net.
+A basic implementation of `emulation` is provided to test the call_py_fort calls from fv3gfs.
+Downstream projects should provide their own definitions `emulation` package by defining two functions the two functions `store`  and `microphysics`.